 Here’s how we’re working to maintain a strong NHS workforce.

 - The number of staff working in our NHS is at historic levels.
 There are now almost 12,900 more NHS staff since the SNP came to office, including more doctors, qualified nurses and midwives.

-- NHS Scotland Agenda for Change staff will be offered at least a 9 per cent pay rise over the next three years - the highest offer in the UK.
-Subject to NHS unions agreement, employees currently earning up to £80,000 will receive a minimum cumulative uplift of at least 9 per cent, and those earning £80,000 and over will receive a flat rate increase of £1,600 a year.
+- NHS Scotland Agenda for Change staff will be receive at least a 9 per cent pay rise over the next three years – the highest offer in the UK.
+Employees currently earning up to £80,000 will receive a minimum cumulative uplift of at least 9 per cent, and those earning £80,000 and over will receive a flat rate increase of £1,600 a year.

 By 2020-21, Scottish staff will be significantly better paid than NHS staff anywhere else in the UK.
 Relative to staff in England:

 - Pay for a porter at the top of Band 2 will be over £1,200 more

 - Pay for a healthcare assistant at the top of Band 3 will be over £1,450 more

 - Pay for a healthcare support worker at the top of Band 4 will be over £800 more

 - Pay for a ward nurse at the top of Band 5 will be over £1,030 more

 - Pay for a paramedic at the top of Band 6 will be nearly £1,280 more

 - Pay for an advanced nurse practitioner at the top of Band 7 will be over £1,500 more